Early Christian churches in Milan: Constantinian churches

 Ambrose, a late 4th-century bishop of Mediolanum, dominated the life and development of the city during his episcopate.
 He was appointed bishop of on 7 December 374.
 One of the four original doctors of the Church, he is patron saint of Milan.

 When Auxentius, the Arian Christian bishop of Mediolanum died, the sectarian violence in the city increased between the Nicene Christians and Arians.
 The new Nicene bishop Ambrose, who was also consularis (governor) of the conjoined Liguria-Aemilia provinces, arrived with soldiers from the Roman army to suppress the violence by force.
 According to Ambrose's Sermon Against Auxentius and his 76th Epistle when the bishop was summoned to the court of the boy-emperor Valentinian II (r.
 375–392) and his Arian Christian mother Justina in 385, the Nicene Christians appeared en masse to support him, threatening the emperor's security and offering themselves to be martyred by the army.
 In March 386, the court asked that the city's summer-time cathedral, the Basilica Nova, be made available for the Arians for Easter; Ambrose refused.
-On Palm Sunday, Ambrose rejected the court's request to use the Portian Basilica instead, and the Nicene Christians occupied the building.
+On Palm Sunday, Ambrose rejected the court's request to use the Portian Basilica (now the Basilica of San Vittore al Corpo) instead, and the Nicene Christians occupied the building.
 On Holy Wednesday, the army surrounded the Portian Basilica, but Ambrose held a service at the wintertime Basilica Vetus, after which the Nicenes moved to rescue their co-religionists in the Portian Basilica, among them Augustine of Hippo and his mother, chanting Psalm 79.